 The good news is that anxiety is often treatable with the right mental health solutions.
-Managing anxiety in your workplace can help team members prosper and reduce costly outcomes like absenteeism, turnover, lack of productivity, and even burnout.
+Managing anxiety in your workplace can help improve workplace wellness and reduce costly outcomes like absenteeism, turnover, lack of productivity, and even burnout.

 6 tips for managing workplace anxiety